waku-org/specs/standards/core/sync.md

 reduce sampling diversity.
 Nwaku randomly select peers to sync with for simplicity and robustness.

-Good strategies can be devised but we chose not to.
+More sophisticated strategies may be implemented in future.

 ## Attack Vectors
 Nodes using `WAKU-SYNC` are fully trusted.